CU-Robotics/firmware/tools/waggle-interceptor/README.md

 - Anywhere you want to add a datapoint to the dashboard, print on a newline with the format `waggle graph GRAPH_NAME GRAPH_VALUE`.
 For instance, if I wanted to graph that `torque_fr` is currently 3.14, I would print `waggle graph torque_fr 3.14`

-- Instead of running make upload, run `./tools/waggle-interceptor/make-upload.sh`
+- Instead of running make upload, run `./tools/waggle-interceptor/make-upload.sh` **Run this in your standard terminal, not the VS Code built-in terminal, unless you want to have no memory remaining on your machine**

 That's it :)